Meet the TKO Board!

 Paul also leads hiking and touring trips to Italy each year for Portland-based Embark Adventures, bringing his love of hiking and good food together.

-Schuyler Warren – Board Secretary
+Schuyler Warren – Board Treasurer

 Schuyler joined the board of TKO in 2016 shortly after returning to Oregon from Kentucky, where he worked for an environmental education non-profit and served on the board of an urban trails organization.
 An urban planner and landscape architect by training, he currently works as a planner for a small city near Portland.